Clustering Fosters Investment: Local Agglomeration and Household Portfolio Choice

 We investigate the impact of local agglomeration economies on household portfolio choice.
-Using detailed location and employment data from two U.S. household surveys, we document that when the industry in which individuals work is locally agglomerated, they are more likely to invest in risky assets.
+Using detailed location and employment data from two U.S. household surveys, we document that individuals who work in locally agglomerated industries are more likely to invest in risky assets.
 This pattern cannot be explained by households sorting on latent factors, local employers' stock compensation and pension policies, or investors' local biases.
-Instead, the relation between local agglomeration and portfolio decisions is consistent with industry clusters enhancing human capital and in turn, raising workers' allocations to risky assets.
-Our analysis underscores the role of geography in shaping household financial decisions.
+Instead, the relation between local agglomeration and portfolio decisions is consistent with industry clusters enhancing human capital and in turn, raising workers' effective risk tolerance.
+Our findings highlight the role of geography in shaping household financial decisions.

 JEL Classification: G11, J24, R23